zecheng-zhang-mathematics/operator-learning-dataset/README.md

 The codes and datasets are used in the following papers:

+1. Zhang, Zecheng, Wing Tat Leung, and Hayden Schaeffer.
+"BelNet: Basis enhanced learning, a mesh-free neural operator." arXiv preprint arXiv:2212.07336 (2022).

-1. Lin, Guang, Christian Moya, and Zecheng Zhang.
+2. Lin, Guang, Christian Moya, and Zecheng Zhang.
 "B-DeepONet: An enhanced Bayesian DeepONet for solving noisy parametric PDEs using accelerated replica exchange SGLD."
 Journal of Computational Physics 473 (2023): 111713.

-2. Li, Guang, Christian Moya, and Zecheng Zhang.
+3. Li, Guang, Christian Moya, and Zecheng Zhang.
 "On Learning the Dynamical Response of Nonlinear Control Systems with Deep Operator Networks." arXiv preprint arXiv:2206.06536 (2022).